linkchecker/linkchecker/doc/src/man/linkchecker.rst

 -  recursive and multithreaded checking
 -  output in colored or normal text, HTML, SQL, CSV, XML or a sitemap graph in different formats
--  support for HTTP/1.1, HTTPS, FTP, mailto:, news:, nntp:, Telnet and local file links
+-  support for HTTP/1.1, HTTPS, FTP, mailto: and local file links
 -  restriction of link checking with URL filters
 -  proxy support
--  username/password authorization for HTTP, FTP and Telnet
+-  username/password authorization for HTTP and FTP
 -  support for robots.txt exclusion protocol
 -  support for Cookies
 -  support for HTML5